edgio-docs/edgio-docs/guides/troubleshooting.md

 **Skip the cache**

 Adding a `layer0_debug=true` to the query parameter will skip the cache and make it easy to check for dynamic data (i.e. personalized content).
-Append grep to search for something you might want.
+Append grep to search for specific values within the response output.

 ```bash
 curl -vv --silent https://www.yoursite.com/?layer0_debug=true 2>&1 | grep minicart-quantity